Efeitos do fumo na pele: do envelhecimento à doença

 Smoking can aggravate other skin conditions such as psoríase, a relatively common disorder of the skin that causes red, scaly patches of skin.

-"Smokers have a higher risk of developing this condition compared to non-smokers.
-They are also more likely to have severe and more extensive disease that is less likely to respond successfully to treatment," explains Mahto.
+Mahto explains that smokers have a higher chance of developing this condition compared to non-smokers.
+They are also more likely to have severe and more extensive disease that is less likely to respond successfully to treatment.

-"Nicotine is thought to directly affect the immune system, potentially triggering psoriasis in those people who may already have an underlying tendency towards developing this condition.
+Ela diz: "Nicotine is thought to directly affect your immune system, potentially triggering psoriasis in those people who may already have an underlying tendency towards developing this condition.
 It binds to skin cells known as keratinocytes, promoting their cell division and turnover."

-Smoking can also aggravate discoid lupus erythematosus, says Mahto.
+Smoking can also aggravate discoid lupus erythematosus.
 This is an autoimmune skin condition where scaly, red patches often appear in sun-exposed sites.

 Also common among smokers is hidradenitis suppurativa, a long-term condition that results in painful boil-like swellings and abscesses under the skin - particularly in the groin and armpits - that can often discharge and leave scarring.